Quaint And Quirky Key West

 I had been given all kinds of advice from my sister and brother-in-law who have visited there, and my cousins who spend their winters in a nearby Key, but nothing prepared me for the sights we would see in Key West, Florida.

 Around every corner, down every street, from every point overlooking the ocean, there was another sight to behold.
-There truly isn’t another place like Key West, Florida.
+There truly isn’t another place like quaint and quirky Key West, Florida.
 You have to see it to believe it.

 So until you have the chance to visit Key West and the Florida Keys for yourself, slip into your most comfortable walking shoes (because you really can walk from one end of town to the other!), and follow our one day journey around quaint and quirky Key West!